Ada-Developers-Academy/core-unit-1/intro-to-functions/functions-overview.md

 The Single Responsibility Principle (SRP) states that a function should have one, and only one primary responsibility.
 This is to say, when developers describe the purpose of a function, ideally, the function isn't trying to do more than one thing.

+### !callout-info

+## "One responsibility"
-Callout: What is "one thing"?
+What is "one thing"?
 This principle intentionally relies on abstraction, design, and programmer personal opinion, so the answer to this question will differ per function.

+### !end-callout

 We can talk about a function's responsibility with the sentence, "The responsibility of this function is to..."